Our Charity Partner - World Horse Welfare

-With Harry Hall, support World Horse WelfareHarry Hall has always been proud to be more than a one-stop online shop… and as such we are proud to support World Horse Welfare as our nominated charity partner.
-We will be helping them by sharing news of their campaigns, achievements, new findings and horses they have ready to rehome to our followers.
-We will also be donating items of horse wear to World Horse Welfare’s four regional centres and providing discounted clothing and safety wear to World Horse Welfare staff.
+How Harry Hall supported World Horse WelfareHarry Hall has always been proud to be more than a one-stop online shop… and as such we were proud to support World Horse Welfare until 2020 as our nominated charity partner.
+We helped them by sharing news of their campaigns, achievements, new findings and horses they have ready to rehome to our followers.
+We also donated items of horse wear to World Horse Welfare’s four regional centres and providing discounted clothing and safety wear to World Horse Welfare staff.

 Find out about our new Charity Partners here.